 In pay per click advertising, you only pay if someone clicks on your ad.
 The cost per click of an ad depends on how much you bid on certain keywords.
 The cost ranges greatly depending on if you are in a market where a lot of other businesses are willing to pay a high price to rank on a certain keyword.

-For example, if you are a realtor in a small town you might be able to bid less than $1 per click on a keyword and still have your ad show in this section.
+For example, if you are a realtor in a small town you might be able to bid less than $1 per click on a keyword and still have your ad show on Google.
 However, if you own a medical malpractice law firm in a big city, the cost per click will be much more expensive.

-You can use Google’s keyword planner to see how much the suggested bids are for your ad to show up when someone searches for specific key terms.
-However, instead of focusing on the cost of advertising, you will want to think about how much you stand to earn from advertising on Google, and whether this will yield a substantial profit for your business.
+You can use Google’s keyword planner to see how much the suggested bids are for your ad to show up when someone searches for specific keywords.
+However, instead of strictly focusing on the cost of advertising, you will also want to think about how much you stand to earn from advertising on Google, and whether this will yield a substantial profit for your business.

 Example: the average suggested bid for keywords related to the term ”real estate providence” is $1.50 which we can compare to the average bid of $30 for terms related to “medical malpractice attorney providence.”
 A malpractice firm might be thrilled to pay $30 for a click on their ad if 1 out of 10 clicks becomes a new client.
 Even though they are paying $300 for a new client, they will likely still profit from the ad at the end of the day.